zuzmuz/PeoPl/README.md

 The execution chooses the first capture block that passes.

 An important thing to notice is that the branches should be exhaustive, which means they should cover all possible branches that evaluates to a value.

-# Wanna know more

-That's all I got currently, the project is in early development.